xrp-community/xrpl-destination/README.md

 **X-Address**

 `+` Existing address recognizable at the end
-`+` 😎 Starts with an "X" so easy to communicate to users, "You can use the X format here"
+`+` Starts with an "X" so easy to communicate to users, "You can use the X format here"
-`-` Hard to spot the existing address, Invalid alphabet with the zero (not in the ripple encoding alphabet)
+`-` Hard to spot the existing address, Invalid alphabet with the zero (not in the ripple encoding alphabet) `-` Breaking change with the base58 Ripple alphabet (added zero) `-` Another round of sha256 encoding